JDoYo/saveyourself/<SaveYourself>_Project Management.md

 STD: Tested and documented opening the app on a compatible mobile device (Test Case 1), tested and documented help screen usage (Test Case 8), added the subsystems to each test case, miscellaneous typo and formatting fixes.

-Meetings: Attended all of the meetings held.
+Meetings: Attended all of the meetings that were held.

 __7.)
 Project Schedule__
 --------------------
 ####Gantt Chart
 ![alt-text] (https://github.com/JDoYo/saveyourself/blob/master/ganttchart.png)

-All documentation for the project began as instructions for how to complete them were given during class, and completed in the time frame specified by the course instructor.
+All of the documentation for the project was completed in the time frame specified by the course instructor.
 The start date and due dates for each document are as follows:

 Project Management: November 01, 2016 - December 02, 2016